XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: The Proposed Cross-domain Open-Vocabulary Action Benchmark

 (2) \textit{HMDB}~\cite{DBLP:conf/iccv/KuehneJGPS11}: A widely-used action recognition datasets consisting of 51 action categories.
 Compared with UCF, videos in HMDB are captured from more unconstrained environments and more different camera views.
 Specifically, Videos in HMDB are collected mainly from movies, and remaining videos are from Prelinger archive, YouTube or Google videos.
 Overall, HMDB has a \textit{moderate} domain gap compared with the Kinetics domain~\cite{DBLP:conf/eccv/XuYCWWC22,DBLP:journals/tcsv/XuYCWWLC23}.

 (3) \textit{ARID}~\cite{xu2020arid}: A dataset consisting of 11 categories of action videos, which are recorded under dark environments.
 These actions include singular person actions (\eg, jump, run) and actions associated with objects (\eg, drink, pick).
-Due to the significantly different illumination conditions, ARID exhibits a \textit{large} domain gap compared with the Kinetics domain (see Figure~\ref{fig:intro} for an example).
+Due to the significantly different illumination conditions, ARID exhibits a \textit{large} domain gap compared with the Kinetics domain.
 When training data are limited to videos with normal illumination, developing models that are generalizable in ARID is challenging.

 (4) \textit{NEC-Dr}~\cite{DBLP:conf/wacv/ChoiSCH20}: A dataset consisting of 16 categories of action videos, which are recorded by drones in the same basketball court.
 These actions include single-person actions (\eg, jump, walk) and interactive actions (\eg, hug, shake hands).
-Due to the different shooting equipments and scenarios, NEC-Dr exhibits a \textit{large} domain gap compared with the Kinetics domain (see Figure~\ref{fig:intro} for an example).
+Due to the different shooting equipments and scenarios, NEC-Dr exhibits a \textit{large} domain gap compared with the Kinetics domain.
 Therefore, it is challenging to make a Kinetics-trained model generalizable in such a drone video domain.

+These test domains exhibit different levels of domain gaps in comparison to the training domain.
+To quantitatively measure the domain gaps, we use the mean of class-wise feature discrepancy of closed-set categories as the evaluation metric following previous works~\cite{DBLP:conf/icml/LongC0J15,DBLP:conf/eccv/SunS16}.
+A summary of four test domains is given in Table~\ref{tab:category}.
 In our experiments, we use videos from Kinetics400 or Kinetics150 for training.
-Then, we evaluate models on the four target datasets, which exhibit various levels of domain gap in comparison to the training datasets.
-Please refer to the Appendix for more details of our XOV-Action benchmark.
+Then, we conduct evaluation on the four target datasets to assess open-vocabulary action recognition abilities across domains.